transpocamp/transportationcamp.org/events/phl2023/index.markdown

 Want to learn more about the conference?
 Check out the ["First Time at a TransportationCamp?"](#firsttime) section below.

 ## <a name="firsttime"></a> First Time at a TransportationCamp?

-Despite being virtual, this event will still follow the standard guidelines and practices from a normal TransportationCamp event.
-Here are some details.

 - **How To TransportationCamp**: The folks at MobilityLab have taken the time to put together a [TransportationCamp 101 guide](http://transportationcamp.org/2011/02/how-transportationcamp-works-the-essential-guide/) that explains all aspects of the event.
 - **Participation Encouraged**: Sessions are formed as the day goes on, so be sure to come with topics for discussion.
 If you have an idea, feel free to share and add your thoughts.